Park (Reading ward)

 Park is an electoral ward of the Borough of Reading, in the English county of Berkshire.
-It takes its name from Palmer Park, which lies at its centre.
+The ward includes Palmer Park, from which it takes its name and which includes the Palmer Park library, stadium and sports center.

+Location

-Park ward lies in the east of Reading.
-From the north in clockwise order it is bounded by the Reading to Waterloo railway line, Church Road, Whiteknights Road, Eastern Avenue, Kings Road, Rupert Street, and the River Kennet.
+Park ward lies in East Reading and Newtown neighbourhoods, in the east of the Borough of Reading.
+From the north in clockwise order it is bounded by the Reading to Waterloo railway line, Church Road, Whiteknights Road, Eastern Avenue, Cemetery Junction, Kings Road, Rupert Street, and the River Kennet.
 Along the Whitekights Road section of the boundary, the ward is adjacent to the Whiteknights Campus of the University of Reading.

 The ward shares borders with Thames and Redlands wards of the Borough of Reading, and with the civil parish of Earley in the Borough of Wokingham.
+It is entirely within the Reading Central parliamentary constituency.